resourceinnovation/cannabisscore/README.md

 # <a name="requirements"></a>Requirements

-* php: >=5.6.4
+* php: >=7.2.11
-* <a href="https://packagist.org/packages/laravel/framework" target="_blank">laravel/framework</a>: 5.6.*
+* <a href="https://packagist.org/packages/laravel/framework" target="_blank">laravel/framework</a>: 5.7.*
 * <a href="https://packagist.org/packages/wikiworldorder/survloop" target="_blank">wikiworldorder/survloop</a>: 0.*

 # <a name="getting-started"></a>Getting Started

-These instructs can also be found at <a href="https://survloop.org/how-to-install-survloop" target="_blank"
-    >SurvLoop.org/how-to-install-survloop</a>, including step-by-step instructions on how to Laravel in its development environment, and how to setup a basic server for it.

-The instructions below include the needed steps to install SurvLoop, as well as the Cannabis PowerScore system.
+The instructions below include the needed steps to install Laravel, SurvLoop, as well as the Cannabis PowerScore system.
+For more on creating environments to host Laravel, you can find more instructions on
+<a href="https://survloop.org/how-to-install-laravel-on-a-digital-ocean-server" target="_blank">SurvLoop.org</a>.

-* Install Laravel's default user authentication, one required package, and SurvLoop:
+* Use Composer to install Laravel with default user authentication, one required package:

 ```
+$ composer global require "laravel/installer"
+$ composer create-project laravel/laravel PowerScore "5.7.*"
+$ cd PowerScore
 $ php artisan make:auth
+$ php artisan vendor:publish --tag=laravel-notifications
 ```

 * Update `composer.json` to add requirements and an easier SurvLoop and CannabisScore reference: